hburaktasyurek/monikit-gdpr-user-deletion/ADMIN_SETTINGS_README.md

 ### Keycloak Connection Test Fails
 1. Check that your Keycloak server is accessible
-2. Ensure the URL format is correct
+2. Ensure the URL format is correct (e.g., `https://your-keycloak-server.com/auth/`)
+3. Verify that the admin credentials are correct
+4. Check that the client ID exists and is configured properly
+5. Ensure the client secret is correct (if required)
-3. Check firewall settings
+6. Check firewall settings and network connectivity
+7. Verify that the Keycloak server allows password grant type for the client

+### Token Valid but Realm Access Fails
+1. **401/403 Errors**: Check that the client has admin permissions in Keycloak
+2. **404 Errors**: Verify the realm name is correct and exists
+3. **Permission Issues**: Ensure the client has the following roles:
+   - `view-users` role for the realm
+   - `query-users` role for the realm
+   - Or `realm-admin` role for full access
+4. **Client Configuration**: Verify the client is configured as a confidential client with proper service account roles

 ### Required Field Validation Errors
 1. Fill in all fields marked with red asterisks (*)